 quickly eventually redubbed The Wizards.
 There was also an earlier, unconnected Baltimore Bullets franchise in the ‘40s.
 Given the whole ‘40s motif here, I assume this is a wink to that team, and thus a hint that Steel Justice is set in Baltimore.
 Maybe?*

-[*Nope, as Eric correctly pointed out, the Washington franchise was still the Bullets in 1992.
+[*Nope, as Jabootu correspondent Eric correctly points out in the remarks below, the Washington franchise was still the Bullets in 1992.
 So I guess the film was set in Washington D.C., although this is the only sign that that was meant to be the case.
 Seems an odd setting if they weren't going to do anything specific with it.]

 Cut to David into his apartment, popping a DVD (or something close enough) into the player, whereupon it is played upon on his wall-sized projection TV screen.
 Again, THE FUTURE!
 The disc is clearly labeled “Davey’s 7th Birthday,” no doubt inspiring agonized groaning from about 75% of the hundreds and hundreds of people who ever saw this thing.
 Less than twenty minutes in and we’re already hating this guy because of his maudlin obsession with his dead kid.
 I doubt that’s what the filmmakers had in mind.